Subroto Mukerjee: World War II

 On 7 August 1940, he observed a beleaguered army picket, with the troops indicating that they were running out of ammunition.
 Mukerjee and his gunner removed ammunition from the rear cockpit-mounted Lewis machine gun and stuffed it into pairs of socks.
-The ammunition was dropped to the troops in a low-pass, under concentrated fire.
+The ammunition was dropped to the troops in a low pass under concentrated fire.
 The picket held out until another aircraft air-dropped a large cache of ammunition.

-In June 1941, Mukerjee relinquished command of No. 1 Squadron, handing over to squadron leader Karun Krishna Majumdar.
+In June 1941, Mukerjee handed over command of No. 1 Squadron to Squadron Leader Karun Krishna Majumdar.
 He was selected to attend the Staff College, Quetta.
 Due to the war, the staff course was reduced to a duration of six months.
-By this time, the No. 1 Squadron had moved to Secunderabad and was re-equipped with the Westland Lysander.
+By this time, No. 1 Squadron had moved to Secunderabad and was re-equipped with the Westland Lysander.
 In March 1942, Mukerjee took command of the squadron for the second time.

 In December 1942, Mukerjee was mentioned in dispatches for his distinguished service during the operations in the NWFP.
-He commanded RAF Station Kohat from 28 August 1943 to December 1944, becoming at that time the first Indian officer to command an airbase.
-During this time, the British Indian Army officer and author, Major Francis Yeats-Brown, DFC, praised the professionalism and the efficiency of the IAF, based on his experience at the Kohat airbase.
+He commanded RAF Station Kohat from 28 August 1943 to December 1944, becoming the first Indian officer to command an airbase.
+During this time, the British Indian Army officer and author Major Francis Yeats-Brown praised the professionalism and the efficiency of the IAF, based on his experience at the Kohat airbase.

 After handing over command to Aspy Engineer, Mukerjee subsequently moved to Air Headquarters, having been appointed director of flying training.
 In June 1945, he was awarded the Order of the British Empire (OBE).
-As the most senior Indian officer in the Royal Indian Air Force (RIAF), on 15 May 1947, Mukerjee was promoted to the acting rank of Air Commodore and became the first Indian air officer.
+As the most senior Indian officer in the Royal Indian Air Force (RIAF), on 15 May 1947, Mukerjee was promoted to the acting rank of air commodore and became the first Indian air officer.
 He was appointed the Deputy Assistant to the Air Officer-in-charge Administration at Air headquarters.